mmorandi/RTAI/Beginner's-guide.md

      only non blocking put/get, so that any different policy should be enforced by using appropriate user handler functions.
 Available are an old and a new (strongly recommended) fifo implementation.
 The last one is based on the mailboxes concepts, symmetrically usable from kernel modules and Linux processes.
-Even if fifos are strictly no more required in RTAI, because of the availability of LXRT (see below), fifos are kept for both compatibility reasons and because they are very useful tools to be used to communicate with interrupt handlers, since they do not require any scheduler to be installed.
+Even if fifos are strictly no more required in **RTAI**, because of the availability of LXRT (see below), fifos are kept for both compatibility reasons and because they are very useful tools to be used to communicate with interrupt handlers, since they do not require any scheduler to be installed.
 In this sense you can see this new implementation of fifos as a kind of universal form of device drivers, since once you have your interrupt handler installed you can use fifo services to do all the rest.

-4) The RTAI specific module that allows sharing memory among different real time tasks and Linux processes, simoultaneously (it is another mechanism available to users, in addition to fifos).
+4) The **RTAI** specific module that allows sharing memory among different real time tasks and Linux processes, simoultaneously (it is another mechanism available to users, in addition to fifos).
 The services are symmetrical, i.e. the same calls can be used both in real time tasks, i.e. within the kernel, and Linux processes.
 The first allocation does a real allocation, any